-If a virus doesn’t cause canker sores – what does?
-A number of things can trigger the development of a sore in your mouth.
+If a virus doesn’t cause canker sores, what does?
+Several things can trigger the development of a sore in your mouth.
 It can be something as innocent as accidentally biting the inside of your cheek or lip while chewing.
 In some cases, a sharp piece of food, such as a potato chip or pretzel, can irritate the inside of the mouth enough to trigger a sore.
 A chipped tooth that is irritating the gums or cheeks can also cause a sore to form.

-Some people have sensitivities to certain foods that make them more likely to develop a canker sore.
+Some people have sensitivities to certain foods that make them more likely to develop an ulcer.
 For example, foods such as chocolate, cheese, and nuts can trigger a sore.
 Acidic or spicy foods can also cause some people to develop a sore in their mouths.

 - Changing hormone levels

-- Certain types of bacteria, such as helicobacter pylori, which also causes stomach ulcers
+- Certain types of bacteria, such as helicobacter pylori, also cause stomach ulcers

-- Sodium laurel sulfate (found in many toothpastes)
+- Sodium lauryl sulfate (found in many kinds of toothpaste)